mpavithr/Patient-Monitoring-Platform/README.md

 All implementations should have unit tests written to verify their implementation.
 Any testing file should have the prefix "test_".
 This repository uses `pytest` as its test runner.

-As of 13th March 2022, Phase 0, Phase 1, Phase 2, Phase 3 are complete.
+As of 13th March 2022, Phase 0, Phase 1, Phase 2, Phase 3 are complete and code is deployed to a remote server.